bensdevblog/springmvc/README.md

 BUGFIX 8/30/2014
 ================

-Fixed bug in contact manager where contact information on contacts would only display for the first DB record given a first name.
+Fixed bug in contact manager where information would not display correctly on contacts with the same first name.
-Now selecting rows where first and AND last name matches.

 Files Affected:
 -ContactController.java